Vondalo/KnoxHost_Project_Zomboid_Dedicated_Server/README.md

 1. Go to the **Releases** page.
 2. Download the latest `setup exe file`.
 3. Run the installer.
+4. Or if you are paranoid, read the source code and build the exe yourself as shown below :3

 ## Getting Started